alex-netkachov/pwd/README.md

 The tests are in the `pwd.test.csx`, and can be run with `dotnet script ./pwd.test.csx -- -t`.

+# List of Commands

+Commands could be sent to pwd by typing them and pressing enter.
+Most of the commands are either for a single passwords file or for a list of them.
+When pwd starts, it enters the list mode.
+From the list mode you can go to the file mode by typing a part of the file name or by using `.open`.

+Commands:

+- The app opens a file when there is a file with name that is equal to the command text or there is only with name that starts with the command text.
+The command text should not start with ".".
+- `..` leaves the file mode and enters the list mode.
+- `.new file` copies the lines typed until the first new line into the file.
+Substitutes `***` with a password.
+- `.open file` opens the encrypted file.
+- `.pwd` prints a strong password.
+- `.edit editor?` opens the editor with the password file in it.
+The editor can be set through the environment variable `EDITOR`.
+- `.rm` removes the currently open file.
+- `.arvhive` modes a passwords file to the folder `.archive`.
+As this folder begins with `.`, the directory reader will not display this folder in the list of encrypted files.
+Archived files are checked when the tool starts and can be opened with `.open`.
+- `.cc name` copies a `name: value` pair to clipboard. `clip.exe` is used for Windows and WSL, `pbcopy` is for mac, and `xclip` is for Linux.
+There are two shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.

 ## Story of pwd

 For years I was in a search for the right password management tool.
 I've started